zerodrive/NJX-Cucumber/README.md

 ### What do we need?

-We use a stack of four tools:
+We use the following stack of tools:

 - Cucumber: Allows us to specify and execute tests scenarios in nearly natural language.
 - Capybara: A high level API to access web pages.
-- PhantomJS: A headless browser based on webkit under which the test is executed.
+- Firefox with geckodriver: We use Firefox in headless mode, which is the most comfortable approach to end-to end testing in a continuous integration scenario.
-- poltergeist: A Capybara driver for PhantomJS.
+- selenium-webdriver: A Capybara driver for Selenium.

 ### A playground for the first steps

-Installing the required components is a tedious task, therefore I have prepared a Dockerfile that you can use to build a container with the full tool stack.
+Installing the required components is a tedious task.
+Therefore I have prepared a Dockerfile that you can use to build a container with the full tool stack.

-First of all we need a machine where Docker is installed.
-For this example I used an Oracle VirtualBox VM, running Ubuntu 16.04.
+We just need a machine where Docker is installed.
+For this example I used an Oracle VirtualBox VM, running Ubuntu 18.04.
 On this VM I installed Docker as described in https://docs.docker.com/engine/installation/linux/ubuntu/

 To run the tests, you should have the Natural Ajax Demo application configured in the following way: